NCERT Exemplar Class 11 Physics Solutions Chapter 7 System of Particles and Rotational Motion

 Answer:

 The weight of the door acts along –y-axis.
-The door is in X-Y plane.
-So it can rotate the door in the axis along the z-axis and not along the y-axis.
+The door is in the X-Y plane.
+So it can rotate the door in the axis along the z-axis and not around the y-axis.

 Question:7.22